Where to Go Fly Fishing in Washington in the Month of June

 Steelhead & Salmon

-A good river to consider for steelhead in June would be the Bogacheil near Forks.
-The Bogy can be a good river to look for summer fish in June/July and is pretty easy to walk or float.
+A good river in WA to consider for steelhead in June would be the Bogachiel near Forks.
+The Bogie can be a good river to look for summer fish in June/July and is pretty easy to walk or float.
+The crowds are usually minimal and the lower water levels of summer can make access quite easy.

 Puget Sound Saltwater

-The central and northern portions of Puget Sound begin fishing pretty good for sea-run cutthroat right about now on most years.
-We've had a few decent reports from the local area lately.
+The central and northern portions of Puget Sound typically begin fishing pretty well for sea-run cutthroat right about now on most years.
+We haven't had much in the way of reports, however.
 The cutthroat action usually fishes well throughout the summer and fall.
-Late summer and fall also bring more likelihood of encountering larger, migratory coho salmon as they enter the Sound and this year (odd numbered years) we will have a load of pink salmon showing up off of PS beaches starting around late July.
+Late summer and fall also bring more likelihood of encountering larger, migratory coho salmon as they enter the Sound beginning around August.

 Another saltwater option is on the unique side of things for a fly angler but a lot of fun.
 Lingcod season is open thru June 15th and these fish take flies quite well.
 Anglers will need a heavy rod, preferably in the 10-weight to 12-weight range, but an 8-weight will get you out there.
 Fishing the fastest sinking lines on the market is important because you will need to fish 20- to 40-feet deep and close to the bottom.
 Flies don't seem to matter too much but they should be big.
 Like, as big as you can cast.
 Also, some kind of boat, kayak, or even a paddle board will be necessary to get into the action.